mbeddr/mps-platform-docs/src/doc/docs/aspects/intentions.md

 !!! question "How can you go to the declaration of an intention when you open the intention menu?"

-    Select the intention and click the arrow/press right arrow key --> *Go to intention declaration*.
+    Select the intention and click the arrow/press the right arrow key --> *Go to intention declaration*.

 !!! question "How do you execute an action as an intention?"